 It’s hard to know when to give up on a marriage after infidelity when children are involved.
 A lot of things may come to mind – are my children going to be okay?
 Can I raise them well alone?

-However, note that marriage that is not motivated by love and respect is meant to fall apart.
-Sure it would be hard for both spouses to stay in a relationship where love and affection are no longer served.
-However, it’s a lot harder for your kids to see that you’re arguing now and then.
+However, note that marriage not motivated by love and respect is meant to fall apart.
+Sure, it would be hard to stay in a relationship where love and affection are no longer served.
+But it’s a lot harder for your kids to see that you’re arguing now and then.